Net Worth

 Personal Life

-Throughout his life, Pelé has been married on three occasions, marrying Rosemeri dos Reis Cholbi, with whom he has three children.
+Throughout his life, Pelé has been married three times, most recently to Rosemeri dos Reis Cholbi, with whom he has three children.
 He was romantically tied to Brazilian television presenter Xuxa during the 1980s, and in 2010, he began dating Marcia Aoki, whom he married in 2016.

 Active on social media, he uses his official Instagram account to update his fans on new media appearances and other activities.